Benefits of agile manufacturing for smart factories

 The business benefits of an agile production system are multifold and add value on multiple levels:

-The individual worker gets personalized instructions on his personal device.
-Thus workers are empowered to work smarter and can solve potential problems in innovative ways.
+The individual worker becomes a connected worker and gets personalized instructions on his personal device.
+Connected workers are empowered to work smarter and can solve potential problems in innovative ways.
 Through mobile training on the smartphone, continuous learning is enabled.
 Employees can pull a training session in line with customer needs and can self-train for new skills on-the-job.

 For teams, increased collaboration usually results in better team performance.
+Teams are transformed into a Connected Workforce.
 Know-how sharing and supporting each other is facilitated.
 The automatic and flexible coordination of tasks allows working in larger and more diverse teams.